Environment

 3. 3

-If the plant has been in the same pot for more than three years: consider a spring repot into the next size up with fresh cactus-perlite mix.
-This alone often triggers a growth surge.
+If the plant has been in the same pot for more than three years, plan a spring repot into the next container size up with fresh cactus-perlite mix, since this alone often triggers a visible growth surge in a plant that had genuinely run out of room.

 4. 4